 One Health is an initiative to improve animal and human health globally through collaboration between veterinarians, physicians, osteopaths, dentists, nurses and other scientific-health professionals.
 CHF recognizes and supports proposals that improve the health of dogs while simultaneously advancing research for human medicine.

-The CHF recognizes that early academia-industry collaboration increases the potential for moving research from the laboratory bench to the veterinary clinic faster and more efficiently than if academia works alone.
-Therefore, the CHF supports academia-industry partnerships in grant applications.
+CHF recognizes that early academia-industry collaboration increases the potential for moving research from the laboratory bench to the veterinary clinic faster and more efficiently than if academia works alone.
+Therefore, CHF supports academia-industry partnerships in grant applications.

-Your help is needed with canine health research.
-DNA and tissue samples are needed from healthy dogs and dogs affected by certain diseases.
+Participate in canine health research by providing samples or by enrolling in a clinical trial.
+Samples are needed from healthy dogs and dogs affected by specific diseases.